rpbush/workstation-setup/readme.md

 ### Important Notes

 - The script will automatically download required DSC configuration files from GitHub (currently configured to download from `https://github.com/rpbush/New_Computer_Setup/blob/main/`)
-- **Windows Activation**: The script references `MAS_AIO.cmd` for Windows HWID activation.
-If this file is not present in the repository, Windows activation will be skipped with a warning.
-You can download MAS_AIO separately if needed.
+- **Windows Activation**: The script will automatically download `MAS_AIO.cmd` from the GitHub repository if it's not found locally.
+Windows activation will be skipped with a warning if the download fails.
 - The script will prompt for administrator privileges when needed
 - **Network Drives**: The script maps N: (NFS:/media) and S: (\\FS-1\Storage).
 Modify these in `boot.ps1` if your network setup differs.
+- **All Required Files**: The script automatically downloads all required files from GitHub, so you only need to run the one-liner command above.

 ### Alternative: Download and Run Locally